1. Home

 • Los astrónomos, que siempre andan estudiando el cielo, han llegado a pensar que muchas de las estrellas pueden tener planetas.
 (Astronomers, who are always studying the sky, have come to believe that many of the stars could have planets.)

-In some cases, andar can mean simply "to be."
+In some cases, andar has vague enough of a meaning that it can be translated as "to be."

 • ¿Andas por aquí?
 (Are you from around here?)